 - If you sustain an injury or occupational disease while working you should report the incident immediately, see a doctor and write down the names of all witnesses.
 Although Workers’ Compensation is generally the only remedy available to an injured worker, there are some instances where you may have a claim against other persons or entities in addition to receiving Workers’ Compensation Benefits.

-- The time limit to file a workers’ compensation claim is usually 2 years from the date of injury.
-If you fail to file your claim within the 2 years, the action will be forever barred.
+- The time limit to file a workers’ compensation claims s generally within one year from the date of injury.
+If you fail to file your claim within that time limit the action will be forever barred.
+There are certain exceptions where the time limit can be extended in cases of self-insuring employers who had knowledge of the injury and paid benefits to the worker.
+Workers can also contract Occupational Disease in the course of their employment.
+There are conditions or disease that occur over time.
 The time limit to file an occupational disease (injuries that develop over time) claim varies.
 It is important you contact an attorney immediately upon learning that a condition may be work related.

 - Other time limits apply to claims once filed.
 Appeals and Objections must be made within specified periods of time.
 Be certain to contact an experienced attorney if an order is issued on your claim.

 There may be other benefits available to you other than payment of medical bills.
 These benefits are determined based upon time off of work, wage loss, the inability to permanently work, permanent partial disability benefits and settlement.
 These benefits will be explained to you at your initial consultation.

 Melanie Miguel-Courtad has had many successes on difficult cases at the Trial and Court of Appeals level.
 Below is a highlight of some of those victories: